sap-contributions/cf-community/toc/rfc/rfc-draft-hash-based-routing.md

 ## Problem

-Cloud Foundry currently applies two load balancing algorithms to manage request distribution between Gorouters and backends.
+Cloud Foundry currently offers two load balancing algorithms to manage request distribution between Gorouters and backends.
 The `round-robin` algorithm ensures an even distribution of load across all available backends, while the `least-connection` algorithm optimizes resource utilization by directing traffic to the backend with the fewest active connections.
 A recent enhancement allows usage of these load balancing algorithms on application route level.

-However, these existing algorithms are not ideal for scenarios where request distribution needs to be based on specific hash values.
-While they effectively balance loads based on general criteria, they do not accommodate hash-based routing, which is crucial for certain use cases requiring routing based on tenant or other specific identifiers.
-Consequently, this limitation represents a gap in achieving optimal load distribution tailored to hash-specific needs.
+However, these existing algorithms are not ideal for scenarios that require routing based on tenant or other specific identifiers.This limitation represents a gap in achieving optimal load distribution tailored to hash-based needs.

 ## Proposal